keiserlab/e3fp/doc/source/install.rst

 Dependencies
 ------------

-E3FP is compatible with Python 2.7.x and 3.x.
+E3FP is compatible with Python 3.x.
 It additionally has the following dependencies:

 Required